Nifalu/ba-thesis/dmi-basilea-thesis/content/implementation/can_simulator.typ

 #import "@preview/dmi-basilea-thesis:0.1.1": todo-missing, definition, eg, ie, algorithm

-=== can_simulator Package <can_simulator>
+=== The can_simulator Package <can_simulator>
-The `can_simulator` package contains functionality to simulate and model CAN bus communication.
-It differs from real Controller Area Networks in that messages remain in the bus indefinitely.
+This package contains the functionality required to simulate and model CAN bus communication.
+Unlike real Controller Area Networks, messages remain on the bus indefinitely.
 Read more about the effects of this in @technical-limitations

 ==== CANBus
 #todo-missing("level 4 headings need to be smaller than levle 3 headings lol")

-The `CANBus` core of the `can_simulator` package and represents the simulated CAN bus.
-During initialisation it reads the configuration file, prepares the components extracts the variable names for the message ids in order to display more readable names later.
+The *CANBus* is the core of the *can_simulator* package and represents the simulated CAN bus.
+During initialisation, it reads the configuration file and prepares the components, extracting the variable names for the message IDs to make them more readable later on.

-Its main function is the `write()` function which is used to write messages to the bus.
-It takes the `produced_msg`, the new message that should be written to the bus, and a list of `consumed_msgs`, the messages that were used to produce the new message, as parameters.
-It then performs a series of steps, updating various flags and lists and eventually adds the message to the bus.
+The main function is the `write()` function, which is used to write messages to the bus.
+It takes a `produced_msg`, a new message to be written to the bus, and a list of `consumed_msgs`, the messages used to produce the new message, as parameters.
+It then performs a series of steps, updating various flags and lists, before eventually adding the produced message to the bus.

 1. Throw a warning and return if the message type of the produced message is symbolic.
 Messages of any kind must always have a concrete type.
-2. Check if the produced message is already in the bus and add it if not the case.
-Since each component is analysed multiple times, there is a high chance of duplicate messages which we dont need to add again.
+2. Check if the produced message is already on the bus, adding it if it is not.
+Since each component is analysed multiple times, there is a high chance of duplicate messages that can be safely discarded.
-3. Create a new `production` object to store the origins of the produced message, needed for message tracing later.
-Even though we do not want to display the same message twice in the graph, this same message might be produced by different inputs.
-Therefore we still need to ttrack where the message originated from.
+3. Create a new `production` object to store the origin of the produced message for later tracing.
+While the graph should be free of identical messages (edges) to improve readability, information about the message's origin is still of interest.
-4. If it is a new message, (#ie not already in the bus), we update a list keeping track of how many messages of each type are currently in the bus.
-This is used to determine if a component can be analysed or not.
-We also need to check if any previously analysed component can consume this message and if so, set its `is_analysed` flag to `False`.
+4. If the message is new (#ie. not already in the bus), update the list that keeps track of how many messages of each type are currently in the bus.
+This list is used to determine whether a component can be analysed.
+Also check if any previously analysed components can consume this message.
+If so, set the `is_analysed` flag to `False`.
-5. Finally we update the graph, drawing edges from the sources of the consumed messages to the source of the produced message, #ie this component.
+5. Finally, update the graph by drawing edges from the sources of the consumed messages to the source of the produced message (#ie this component).

 #algorithm(
   ```python